pSnehanshu/snehanshu-blog/_posts/2020-04-03-what-is-ocpp.md

 With this feature set, there comes a problem, the charge points are tightly coupled with the backends (dashboards that operators use to remotely control the charge points) due to proprietary protocols.
 This means, if an operator buys a dashboard, then he can install charge points of only those brands which the backend supports.
 This is a problem.
 To solve this issue, there needs to be a standard protocol, which has to be open sourced, and must be followed by backend vendors and charge point vendors to enable interoperability.
 That's OCPP.

-OCPP or [Open Charge Point Protocol](https://www.openchargealliance.org/protocols/ocpp-16/) is a protocol that was designed by [ElaadNL](https://www.elaad.nl/) as a standard for communication between a charging point and the backend software.
+OCPP or [Open Charge Point Protocol](https://www.openchargealliance.org/protocols/ocpp-16/) is a protocol that was designed by [Open Charge Alliance](https://www.openchargealliance.org/) as a standard for communication between a charging point and the backend software.

 ## Versions of OCPP